By Thomas C. Schild and Scott J. Silverman

-Although we defer to medical and health professionals on how to best protect against the spread of COVID-19, we offer a few practical tips on how community association boards, managers, and residents might adapt the management and operation of their community to the expected increase in the number of residents who are Staying Home.
+Although we defer to medical and health professionals on how to best protect against the spread of COVID-19, we offer a few practical tips on how community association boards, managers, and residents can adapt the management and operation of their community to limit the risk of illness…and legal liability.

-Posted by Thomas Schild Law Group, LLC, attorneys for condominiums, homeowner associations, and housing cooperatives in Maryland–including Montgomery County, Prince George’s County, Howard County, and Baltimore County; and in Baltimore City and Washington, D.C.
+Posted by Thomas Schild Law Group, LLC, attorneys for condominiums, homeowners associations, and housing cooperatives in Maryland — including Montgomery County, Prince George’s County, Frederick County, Howard County and Baltimore County; and Baltimore City and Washington, D.C.